Formerly and romantically known as Gretna Green, this is the first services you'll pass as you head in to Scotland on the A74(M).

 In 1992 this section of the A74 was replaced by a motorway.
 Strictly speaking only the southbound filling station was affected by this, and a new junction provided access to the old facilities.
 However, the old facilities were outdated, too small, and not in an ideal position.

 As a result, Forte knocked down the old facilities and built a new forecourt, motel and amenity building on a larger section of land, roughly occupying the same area.
+New signs were erected pointing to the "Accom. and services", and others called it 'Gretna', even though publicity continued to call it by its full name for some time.

 The main amenity building has units built in a courtyard around a Burger King (previously Julie's Pantry) in the centre, with two glass roofs following the main walking paths around the building.
 This creates a site much larger and more airy than nearby Abington.